 - Task 2.3, Ships, VTT, Finland.
 The fuels to be considered include diesel/methanol dual fuel and other ship engine developments.

 WP2 handled sector-dependent issues on methanol.
 Amongst others, the following technical issues were discussed:

 - Exhaust emission

 - Methanol use and research in the participating countries, including ongoing demonstrations

 - Comparisons with selected fuels as appropriate

-For example, the review on heavy-duty sector will include aspects according to infrastructure, material compatibility, and exhaust emissions.
-Cost of operation and methanol R&D projects in the participating countries will be handled limitedly.
-The assessment is made in comparison to conventional fuels, mainly diesel.
+For example, the review on heavy-duty sector include aspects according to infrastructure, material compatibility, and exhaust emissions.
+Cost of operation and methanol R&D projects in the participating countries were handled limitedly.
+The assessment was made in comparison to conventional fuels, mainly diesel.

 WP 3: Future High-Efficiency Engine for Methanol, Lund University, Sweden